This post may contain affiliate links. Read the full disclosure here.

-Banana Bran Muffins sweetened with mashed bananas and a significantly reduced amount of sugar, chock-full of moisture from low-fat milk and yogurt, and packed with bran cereal and wheat germ!
+Banana Bran Muffins are sweetened with mashed bananas and a significantly reduced amount of sugar, chock-full of moisture from low-fat milk and yogurt, and packed with bran cereal and wheat germ!

 These muffins will be your new favorite way to eat a healthy breakfast!

-Banana bran muffins with yogurt
+Banana bran muffins recipe

 These muffins are ones you can feel good about eating.
 They’re sweetened with mashed bananas and a significantly reduced amount of sugar, chock-full of moisture from low-fat milk and plenty of yogurt.